 High Performance, reduced sensor model uses AI in BMS for Electric and Hybrid Vehicles

-Deep Learning AI solution takes advantage of ST SPC5-STUDIO to accurately predict Li-Ion State of Health and Charge, using less sensors and optimized CPU resources
+ForthLite: Deep Learning AI solution that utilizes STMicroelectronics SPC5-STUDIO-AI to accurately predict Li-Ion State of Health and Charge, using less sensors and optimized CPU resources

 The presented platform involves a Machine Learning approach and demonstrates how data-driven approaches meet the challenge of reaching high accuracy while being light and computationally efficient.
 The architecture of the solution ensure the easiness of use and stands as a ready to use tool for R&D forces designing the next generation of AI-driven Battery Management Systems and constantly dealing with timings and budgetary constraints.

 Overview: Battery Management System